Storybook Dining at Artist Point with Snow White Review

 You’ll likely want to spend some time touring the resort during your visit.
 For example, you could come over early enough to walk the grounds and see the geyser erupt.

 Most will find the Wilderness Lodge a pleasant escape from the busy hustle and bustle of the theme parks.
 It is the perfect setting for a restaurant like Storybook Dining with Snow White.
+Below we have a look inside the restaurant during the day.
+You can expect the atmosphere to be considerably darker in the evening.

-At the time of this update in 2023, a meal at Storybook costs $65.00 per adult and $39.00 per child, plus tax and gratuity.
-Of course, that price doesn’t include any specialty drinks or cocktails.
+Since we initially provided this review, the menu hasn’t changed much.
+New entree items are occasionally added, but appetizers, desserts, and some entrees remain.
+At the time of this update, a meal at Storybook costs $65.00 per adult and $39.00 per child, plus tax and gratuity.
+That price doesn’t include any specialty drinks or cocktails.
 You can view the current pricing for Artist Point and the menu here on Disney’s site.

 For starters, the table receives a shared appetizer consisting of three dishes: